 NOTE: We are changing our program focus and will not be soliciting any new grants at this time.
 Instead we are identifying certain project or programs that we feel are especially worthwhile, and providing support to them Please do NOT send us unsolicited proposals!
 We are not accepting them at this time.

 For scholarships and flight training grant information please see our Scholarships Page.

 Wolf Aviation Fund Grants Program

-Since 1992 the Wolf Aviation Fund has awarded special grants for efforts supporting and promoting general aviation.
-All grants fulfill the objectives of the Mission Statement discussed on our home page.
+Since 1992 the Wolf Aviation Fund awarded special grants for efforts supporting and promoting general aviation.
+All grants seeked to fulfill the objectives of the Mission Statement discussed on our home page.

-The Fund is currently involved in two major methods for achieving its objectives:
+The Fund has been involved in two major methods for achieving its objectives:

 1) by directly involving advisors and consultants in specific projects within the program areas and in increasing the informational resources available through the Fund, and